pulumi/docs/install/index.md

 ## Manual Installation {#instructions}

-If you prefer, you can download and install Pulumi manually.
+If you prefer, you can download and install Pulumi manually:

 <div class="downloads-container">
     <div class="download-card">